-SUSAN HILDRETH: So I am being joined by Reed Hundt who is the former Chairman of the Federal Communications Commission.
-And as we heard today, really the - I won't say grandfather, maybe godfather of the E-Rate, Reed?
-He is currently the CEO of the Coalition for Green Capital, a nonprofit group that promotes the development of national and state green banks.
-He was the Chairman of the FCC from 1993 to 1997 and he was on President Obama's 2008 presidential transition team.
-He sits on the Board of Directors of Intel Corporation, ASSIA, a communications software firm, SmartSky Networks, a wireless firm, and Level Money, a financial services firm.
+DIRECTOR HILDRETH: So now, Reed, if you would join me up here on the podium.
+So I'm being joined by Reed Hundt who is the former Chairman of the Federal Communications Commission and as we heard today, really the, I won't say grandfather, maybe Godfather of the E-Rate, Reed.
+He is currently the CEO of the Coalition for Green Capital, a non-profit group that promotes the development of national and state green banks.
+He was the Chairman of the FCC from 1993 to '97 and he was on President Obama's 2008 Presidential Transition Team.
+He sits on the Board of Directors of Intel Corporation, ASEA, a communications software firm, SmartSky Networks, a wireless firm and Level Money, a financial services firm.
 He is a vocal proponent of libraries.

-It is appropriate that we end with his remarks given a lifelong commitment to improve broadband connectivity as one of the original architects of the E-Rate program.
-And also we are just so pleased to open this up with our Chairman Wheeler and end this with Chairman Reed Hundt.
-We are very honored to have those two chairmen acknowledging the importance of libraries.
+It is appropriate that we end with his remarks given a lifelong commitment to improve broadband connectivity as one of the original architects of the E-Rate Program and also, we are just so pleased to open this up with Chairman Wheeler and end this with Chairman Reed Hundt.
+We're very honored to have those two chairmen acknowledging the importance of libraries.
 Reed.